purple-dbu/nsx-python-sdk/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **nsxsdk** feel free to email me at remi.vichery@gmail.com.
+If you have any suggestions or questions about **nsx-python-sdk* feel free to email me at remi.vichery@gmail.com.

-If you encounter any errors or problems with **nsxsdk**, please let me know!
+If you encounter any errors or problems with **nsx-python-sdk**, please let me know!
-Open an Issue at the GitHub http://github.com/rvichery/nsxsdk main repository.
+Open an Issue at the GitHub http://github.com/rvichery/nsx-python-sdk main repository.